HolisticReason/computer-vision-rock-paper-scissors/README.md

         get_user_choice         - returns user's choice of the three options. get_winner              - uses computer and user choices to establish the winner play                    - Calls the get_winner function with the arguments returned from the first two.

+### Modification to manual_rps.py
+list of choices is now placed inside the get_computer_choice function, which was not indicated in original requirement